-When most people think of pediatric orthodontics, they think of metal braces.
-While metal braces are a great option for many patients, did you know that there are actually several other types of orthodontics in Las Vegas that can fix your child’s smile?
+When most people think of children’s dental orthodontics, they think of metal braces.
+While metal braces are a great option, did you know that there are actually several other types of orthodontics in Las Vegas that can straighten your child’s smile?

-In addition to traditional braces, ceramic braces, lingual braces, and Invisalign provide your child with plenty of options for correcting any orthodontic issues.
-If you think that your child may benefit from pediatric orthodontics, here is a breakdown of some of the major types of treatments offered.
+In addition to traditional braces, ceramic or lingual braces or Invisalign can provide your child with plenty of options for correcting any orthodontic issues.

-- Spacing issues including gaps or spaces between the teeth as a result of missing teeth or teeth that don’t fill up the mouth.
+- Spacing issues – Including gaps or spaces between the teeth as a result of missing teeth or teeth that don’t fill the mouth

-Your child’s orthodontist will use a visual analysis of your child’s teeth along with x-rays to determine if there are any problems that need correcting.
-If your child does require some type of orthodontic treatment, there are several options to consider.
+Your child’s orthodontist will use a visual analysis of your child’s teeth, along with x-rays, to determine if there are any problems that need correcting.
+If your child does require some type of children’s dental orthodontics, there are several options to consider.

-Traditional braces involve gluing a metal bracket to the teeth.
+Traditional braces involve bonding metal brackets to the teeth.
 An archwire runs from molar to molar through the brackets, and the wire is held in place with small rubber bands.

 The average length of treatment for traditional braces varies depending on the severity of your child’s orthodontic issues.
 On average, treatment may last from 1 to 3 years.

-During the duration of pediatric orthodontic treatment with traditional braces, your child will have to visit their orthodontist regularly.
-Generally, your child will visit the orthodontist once a month to have their braces tightened.
+During pediatric orthodontic treatment with traditional braces, your child will have to visit their orthodontist regularly.
+Your child will generally visit once a month to have their braces tightened.
 The orthodontist will adjust the wire and rubber bands of your child’s braces, creating more tension to shift the teeth into the proper position.
 Your child may experience some soreness and discomfort after getting their braces adjusted.

-Traditional braces tend to be the most affordable option in pediatric orthodontics.
+Traditional braces tend to be the most affordable option in children’s dental orthodontics.

 Similar to traditional braces, ceramic braces are a type of pediatrics orthodontics treatment where brackets are glued to the teeth.
-Unlike traditional braces, ceramic braces are made of clear materials rather than metal, which makes them less apparent than traditional braces.
+Unlike traditional braces, however, ceramic braces are made of clear materials rather than metal, which makes them less apparent.
 To connect the brackets, an archwire runs through them and is held in place with rubber bands.

 With ceramic braces, your child will require regular visits to their orthodontist to have their braces adjusted, similar to traditional braces.
 During your child’s monthly appointment, their orthodontist will adjust the wires and bands to create more tension to shift your child’s teeth into the correct places.
-Since ceramic braces are so similar to traditional braces, treatment duration is similar, lasting from 1 to 3 years.
+Treatment with ceramic braces is similar to traditional braces, lasting from 1 to 3 years.

-Lingual braces tend to be less well-known than other types of pediatric orthodontics.
+Lingual braces tend to be less well known than other types of children’s dental orthodontics.
 These braces are placed behind the teeth.

 To be fitted for lingual braces, the orthodontist will take an impression of your child’s teeth that will be sent to a dental laboratory.
-It takes about 6 weeks for the lab to create customized brackets for your child’s teeth.
+It takes about 6 weeks for the lab to create the customized brackets.
 The orthodontist then cements these brackets onto the back of your child’s teeth.

 There are several brands of lingual braces on the market.
-Talking to your child’s orthodontist is the best way to figure out which one will best suit your child’s needs.
+Talking to your child’s orthodontist is the best way to figure out which one will suit your child’s unique needs.

 To be fitted for Invisalign, your child’s orthodontist will use a scanner to create 3D images of your child’s teeth.
-They will map out a treatment plan for your child, so you can immediately tell how long the treatment will take.
+They will map out a treatment plan, so you can immediately tell how long your child will use Invisalign.

-If you’re considering Invisalign for your child, be sure that your child is old enough to take on the responsibility of keeping track of their aligners.
-Misplaced or broken aligners can prolong treatment time and tack on additional cost.
+If you’re considering Invisalign for your child, be sure they are old enough to take on the responsibility of keeping track of their aligners.
+Misplaced or broken aligners can prolong treatment time and tack on additional costs.